nathanielBellamy/rustby/README.md

 - Fallback on Ruby
   - if there is any error in Rust, default to performing the computation in Ruby

+### why 🦀rustby🐝

+- the speed of Rust when you need it
+- the safety of Ruby always

 ### to run:

 - `rake --tasks`
 - `rake spec:run`
-  - runs both ruby and rust tests
+  - runs `rspec` and `cargo test`
   - builds rust before running `rspec`

 #### primes

   - primes is the example module around which 🦀rustby🐝 has been built
-  - algorithms to compute primes have been constructed in in both 💎ruby and 🦀rust
+  - algorithms to compute primes have been constructed in both ruby and rust
-  - computing primes is a useful computation for stress testing performance of each language
   - args
     - `{limit} - 💎Integer, 🦀u64`
       - compute all primes less than or equal to